michami/MBR/README.md

 If you're making a roll where two characters are using stats against each other, for example, one character trying to restrain another using **STR**, roll on both stats and the winner is the one with the highest final value.
 Backgrounds, of course, can be added.
 So a character with a "Wrestler" background would get a **+1** or maybe **+2** (since this is a specific skill) to actions around restraining or breaking a restraint.

-On a tie, the winner is the one with the highest bonus, or things stay as they are.
-If that doesn't make sense in the fiction, roll again until there's a clear winner.
+On a tie, things are at a stalemate for a short time.
+Roll again if the situation continues.
+For example, if the goal is to prevent someone from doing something for 1 turn, then a tie would be a success.
+If, however the goal is to prevent someone from hitting the self-destruct button, then the challenge continues until there's a clear winner.

 You could do all combat using VS rolls, (**STR** vs **DEX**, etc) but that would mean each enemy would need their own stats.
 This makes for richer combat but would require additional information and tracking of **HP** and other stats.